scala/improvement-proposals/content/unroll-default-arguments.md

 ### All Overrides Are Equivalent

 All versions of an `@unroll`ed method `def foo` should have the same semantics when called with the same parameters.

-**Note:** this includes forwarder methods that may never get called in the scenarios required by our [Backwards Compatibility](#backwards-compatibility) requirement.
+We must be careful to ensure:

+1. All our different method overrides point at the same underlying implementation
+2. Abstract methods are properly implemented, and no method would fail with an `AbstractMethodError` when called
+3. We properly forward the necessary argument and default parameter values when calling the respective implementation.

 ## Proposed solution